aranvhout/OMSS_generator/README.md

 ```

 ## Documentation
-For full examples and advanced usage, see the full tutorial:
+For full examples and advanced usage, see the full tutorial and documentation: [`Tutorial`](https://github.com/aranvhout/OMSS_generator/blob/main/How%20to%20get%20started%20with%20omss.md)

 ## License
 This project is licensed under the terms of the GNU license.